CMCD1996/Portfolio/resume.md

 ### **Kupe Leadership Scholarship (2021)**

-* Selected as a Kupe Leadership Scholar for 2021.
-The programme aims to develop the most influential and effective of the next generation of leaders in Aotearoa New Zealand.
-Scholars are exceptional young people from all disciplines who have a strong desire to serve and tackle the most pressing issues facing Aotearoa New Zealand
+* Selected as one of 17 Kupe Leadership Scholars.
+The scholarship aims to develop the most influential and effective of the next generation of leaders in New Zealand.
+Scholars are exceptional young people from all disciplines who have a strong desire to serve and tackle the most pressing issues facing New Zealand

 ### **University of Auckland Investment Club Co-President (2020)**